 President's ex-lawyer Michael Cohen loses round in fee fight

-NEW YORK (AP) — President Donald Trump's ex-personal lawyer, Michael Cohen, has lost a round in his longshot bid to get the Trump Organization to cover all legal costs.
+NEW YORK (AP) — President Donald Trump's imprisoned ex-personal lawyer, Michael Cohen, lost a round in his longshot bid to get the Trump Organization to cover all legal costs.

 Manhattan State Supreme Court Justice Joel Cohen said Thursday that the company only owes for legal costs of investigations already begun in July 2017.

+Cohen pleaded guilty to several charges, including that he broke campaign finance laws and lied to Congress.
+He is serving a three-year prison term.

-The judge, though, said Cohen can collect additional evidence to support his bid for reimbursement.
+The judge, though, said Cohen can collect additional evidence to support his bid for reimbursement from the company where he worked as executive vice president and special counsel and eventually Trump's "fixer" from 2006 until January 2017.

+The company stopped paying his legal bills after he split with the president two months after the FBI raided his residence and office in April 2018.

+Although he once bragged he'd "take a bullet" for the president, Cohen met with federal prosecutors in New York and investigators for special counsel Robert Mueller, admitting he'd lied to Congress to protect Trump and paid off two women to keep them from speaking out about alleged affairs with Trump.

 Cohen spokesman Lanny Davis said Friday that Cohen will try to force Trump and others to testify in the civil dispute.